GouthamSER/koyeb-dante-proxy-tg/README.md

 |---|---|
 | `start.sh` | One-shot installer for a bare Linux VPS (Ubuntu/Debian, systemd) — no Docker needed |

-### What was fixed from the original version

-The original `Dockerfile` baked a static `external: eth0` line into `danted.conf` **at build time**.
-On some container platforms the runtime network interface isn't named `eth0`, which makes `danted` fail to start with an error like `ioctl: SIOCGIFINDEX: No such device`.
-This version moves config generation into `entrypoint.sh`, which runs when the container actually starts and auto-detects the correct interface (falling back to `eth0` only if detection fails).
-It also makes the username/password/port configurable via environment variables instead of being hardcoded, and `start.sh` now has a proper shebang, a root check, and accepts custom credentials.

 ---

 ## ⚠️ Before you deploy anywhere public